sogeuni/contents/abs/bibliography.md

 Arnold Robbins, _Effective Awk Programming_, Free Software Foundation / O'Reilly and Associates, 2000, 1-882114-26-4.

-The absolute best [[C.2.
-Awk#^AWKREF|awk]] tutorial and reference.
+The absolute best [[awk#^AWKREF|awk]] tutorial and reference.
 The free electronic version of this book is part of the _awk_ documentation, and printed copies of the latest version are available from O'Reilly and Associates.

 This book served as an inspiration for the author of the _ABS Guide_.